jreypo/vagrant-openstack-samples/README.md

 # vagrant-openstack-samples

 Sample Vagrantfiles for the OpenStack provider.

-- vagrant-osp-single: Provision a single instance in OpenStack.
+- **vagrant-osp-single**: Provision a single instance in OpenStack.
+- **vagrant-osp-heat-stack**: Provision two instances and create the network infrastructure with a Heat stack.

 Tested with Vagrant 1.8.5 and OpenStack Mitaka (Red Hat OSP 9)